A group of ten young men standing side by side in a bowling alley, each holding a colored bowling ball and posing for the photo.

 This weekend sees our inaugural CCF Tri-Service Competition at Okehampton Battle Camp.
 This is an exciting development for our cadets, and I very much look forward to hearing about their experiences and achievements on their return.

-Looking a little further ahead, Miss Rose and colleagues are busy planning for our Speech Day events.
+Even further ahead!
+Miss Rose and colleagues are busy planning for our Speech Day events.
 This year they take place on Thursday 25 June.
 As last year, we will hold two events for senior school pupils: the Lower Fifth to Lower Sixth event will begin at 11.00am, and the Lower School event (for Third Form and Fourth Form) will begin at 2.30pm.
 Both occasions are wonderful celebrations of school life, and we would be delighted to see as many parents as possible.
 Further information will be shared shortly.
 A quick mention of Junior School Speech Day too – this is taking place on Friday 26 June.

 Wishing you all an enjoyable weekend.